 The study attributes the large difference in per-MWh costs between utility- and residential-scale systems primarily to economies of scale and greater solar electric output resulting from optimized panel orientation and tracking assumed for utility-scale systems.
 The improved orientation and tracking of utility-scale solar also result in a higher capacity factor that causes it to avoid approximately 50% more carbon dioxide emissions than the same capacity of residential-scale solar PV on the Xcel Energy Colorado system.
 The reason utility-scale solar saves so much more carbon than rooftop PV is because the solar energy per MW is much higher on utility-scale due to better placement and tracking capability.

 “Thoughtful energy policy requires a thorough understanding of the relative costs of utility- and residential-scale solar PV for achieving policy goals,” said Mr. Frank Graves, Brattle principal and leader of the firm’s utilities practice.
 “By directly comparing the costs and benefits of PV solar deployed in equal amounts of residential- and utility-scale systems based on utility-supplied data, the Brattle study provides a key contribution to the policy discussion about solar PV and should be essential reading for regulators and other policy makers.”

 The study is authored by Mr. Bruce Tsuchida, Dr. Sanem Sergici, Mr. Bob Mudge, Mr. Will Gorman, and Dr. Peter Fox-Penner of The Brattle Group, and Dr. Jens Schoene of EnerNex.
 The report was prepared for First Solar, with support from the Edison Electric Institute.
-The full report can be downloaded using the link below.
+The full report can be downloaded below.